shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 »»

-While it is highly fictional and cuts many corners, it does illustrate a point and consists of the theme of either “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).
+While it is highly fictional, and cuts many corners, it does illustrate a point and consists of the theme of either “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).

 That's where you come in: please read it, spread the word (use the "#SummerNSA" hash-tag), and try to work on creating audios and videos